Toy Fair & Digital Kids Conference

 After a quick once over of the digital tech section of the floor to make sure we hadn’t missed anything from the day before, we made our way to the Digital Kids Conference.

 Tonda Bundge Sellers, President of Digital Kids Media kicked off the conference with a quick intro and handed the mic over to the emcee, David Grandison Jr., the executive producer of BrainPOP.
 David introduced the keynote: Dan White, of Filament Games.
 He gave a thorough overview of declarative vs procedural knowledge.
 What really resonated with me was the statement that what we should be teaching kids is: “Anything that matters in the 21st century century outside of school”.

-The overall premise that, all too often, students hear is how learning is not FUN from parents and society in general has tainted their perception and made teaching STEM challenging.
+The overall premise that, all too often, students hear is how learning is not FUN from parents and society, in general, has tainted their perception and made teaching STEM challenge.
 The message: disrupt the gender divide and make sure our girls are getting their fair share of stimulating ungendered toys, especially in the area of STEM.